flutter-ml/google_ml_kit_flutter/README.md

 onDeviceTranslator.close();
 smartReply.close();
 ```

+#### Example app

-Look at this [example](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master/example) for better understanding.
+Look at this [example](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master/example) to see the plugin in action.

 ## Known issues

 ### Android